David-WebD/David-WebD/README.md

 - 👀 I’m interested in Gaming, Anime, and Films.
 - 😋 I'm a foodie. 🍒🍓🥝🍌🍅🍑🍍
 - 🏯 I dream of travelling to Asia.
+# Coding Experience:
-- 🌱 I’m able to code with Javascript, HTML, CSS, and SQL.
+- 🌱 I’m able to code with HTML, CSS, Javascript, PHP and SQL.
-- 🏫 I'm currently learning React.
+- 🏫 I'm able to use these frameworks: React, Ember JS, and Laravel.
+- 🎨 UI/UX Design Figma
-- 📷 Using Adobe Creative Cloud.
-I create many things.
+- 📷 I'm a creator with Adobe Creative Cloud.
 (Photoshop, Illustrator, Animate , and Premier Pro )
 - 💻 I’m looking to collaborate on coding and digital media projects.
-- 📫 How to reach me ...
+- 📫 Reach me on Github and LinkedIn.

 <!---
 David-WebD/David-WebD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.